ZGIS/malawi_atlas_public/Readme.md

 sphinx-build -b rinoh . _build/rinoh
 ```

+The docs can directly pushed to the webserver using the `push_docs.sh` script.

 ## Getting Started with Ext JS and OpenLayers

 This command creates a new Ext JS application with classic mode only: